TANGCONGKinh/sumvip/PCL-GSoc-Ideas.md

 Please read [the relevant official guides](https://developers.google.com/open-source/gsoc/resources/guide) to ease your journey.

 For interested students:
-* Please announce yourself and your interest in PCL at the [gitter chat](https://gitter.im/PointCloudLibrary/pcl)
+* Please announce yourself and your interest in PCL at the [discord channel](https://discord.gg/JFFMAXS)
 * Please have a draft proposal ready in the format of a git-repo/google doc to facilitate discussion
 * Based on your interests, you will be assigned a small task to evaluate your skills

 For those interested in becoming mentors:
 * Please note that mentoring and co-mentoring can take a lot of effort from your side (from 10 hours a week or 1 hour a week depending on the project, the student, the problems, etc.)
-* Please announce yourself and participate in discussions at the [gitter chat](https://gitter.im/PointCloudLibrary/pcl)
+* Please announce yourself and participate in discussions at the [discord channel](https://discord.gg/JFFMAXS)
 * Feel free to PM existing maintainers/mentors
 * "Teaming up" as co-mentors is an option if you feel you will not be able to be the sole mentor on a project.
 For projects with existing mentor(s), it is upto them to accept/reject a co-mentor